Ceilings (song)

-"Ceilings" (stylized in all lowercase) is a song by American singer-songwriter Lizzy McAlpine.
+"Ceilings" is a song by American singer-songwriter Lizzy McAlpine.
 It appeared on her second studio album, Five Seconds Flat, which was released on April 8, 2022.
 The folk-pop ballad, which has prominent strings in its instrumentation, describes the end of a night with McAlpine's partner that turns out to be a daydream about a relationship that already ended.

 "Ceilings" became McAlpine's breakthrough song after becoming popular on TikTok, where a trend of young women running through the rain and snow to the plot twist in the song's final verse soundtracked hundreds of thousands of videos.
-It became her first chart entry on the Billboard Hot 100, peaking at number 60, while peaking at number seven on the UK Singles Chart.
+"Ceilings" peaked at number 54 on the Billboard Hot 100.
+Outside of the United States, "Ceilings" peaked within the top ten of the charts in Ireland and the United Kingdom.
+The song was later released to mainstream radio in the United States on March 14, 2023.

 Background, music video, and TikTok success

-"Ceilings" was included on Lizzy McAlpine's second studio album Five Seconds Flat, a folk-pop record released on April 8, 2022 on AWAL.
+"Ceilings" was included on Lizzy McAlpine's second studio album Five Seconds Flat, a folk-pop record released on April 8, 2022, on AWAL.
 A music video starring Michael Hanano, McAlpine's boyfriend at the time, was released on February 14, 2023.

 In early 2023, a sped-up version of the song's final verse became popular on TikTok, where it was used in over 200,000 videos, mostly of young women lip-syncing to the song while running through the rain or snow.
 Its online success led to the song being McAlpine's breakthrough song.
 She performed the song during her Tiny Desk Concert for NPR Music in November 2022 and on The Tonight Show Starring Jimmy Fallon in March 2023.

 Composition and reception

 "Ceilings" is a ballad with prominently featured strings.
-The lyrics of "Ceilings" detail the end of a night with McAlpine's partner that she doesn't want to end, and they end with a plot twist that the night was actually a daydream about a relationship that already ended, as McAlpine sings, "But it's not real/And you don't exist/And I can't recall the last time I was kissed" in the song's final verse.
+The lyrics of "Ceilings" detail the end of a night with McAlpine's partner that she does not want to end and they end with a plot twist that the night was actually a daydream about a relationship that already ended, as McAlpine sings, "But it's not real/And you don't exist/And I can't recall the last time I was kissed" in the song's final verse.
 She based the song on a relationship she ended in college, as well as her going to London for three months to forget about it.

 "Ceilings" was called "doleful" and "a plot-twisty ballad of heart-stomping hallucinations" by Bobby Olivier of Billboard, while Maggie Mancini of PhillyVoice similarly called it a "heartfelt" and "wistful, sometimes hallucinogenic ballad".
 Dork's Neive McCarthy praised "Ceilings" as "a particular standout" from the songs on Five Seconds Flat.